COSC3020/graph-representations-j-halladay5/README.md

 What is the runtime complexity of the conversion that you implemented?
 Does it depend on the number of vertices, the number of edges, or both?

+The runtime complexity relies on the number of vertices.
+The for loops are checking every vertice, or square in the matrix which is (vertice x vertice) and checking if an edge exists.
+It will do this for every vertice.
+The loops will iterate n times each, (n = # of vertices) and the if statement will compare every time.
+The asymptotic complexity will be n x n because of the nested for loops.
+So it should be $\O(n^2)$.

 Describe your reasoning and the conclusion you've come to.
 Your reasoning is the most important part.
 Add your answer to this markdown file.